chandrahaas1563/Logic_Gates/README.md

 # Logic Gates
-Welcome to the Logic Gates Designs repository!
-This repository contains the schematics, layouts, and symbols for various logic gates designed using Cadence Virtuoso alongwith their testbench.
+Welcome to the Logic Gates repository!
+This repository contains the schematics, layouts, and symbols for various logic gates (inverter, nand, nor, or, and, xor, xnor) designed using Cadence Virtuoso along-with their testbench.

-Contents:
-    Schematics
-    Layouts
-    Symbols
-    Testbenches
+To access these files one needs to have the license of Cadence Virtuoso.